Usearus/foli-2023/README.md

 -   Error logging into new account "nonIterableRest.js:2 Uncaught (in promise) TypeError: Invalid attempt to destructure non-iterable instance.
     In order to be iterable, non-array objects must have a [Symbol.iterator]() method."
--   BUG Scroll on jobs table when there is one job only.
 -   Template isn't resetting on close
 -   Remove all location stuff for profile only.
 (But fix issue first!)

 -   Add instruction on how to use app during onboarding

     -   Add a new sheet
     -   Scroll horizontally to see all sheets
     -   Add your profile info
     -   Grab the end of the job description sheet and make it smaller
     -   Delete this sheet when done
--   Filter on top of the jobs list, but only for status.
--   Mobile
-    -   Build basic mobile interface
-    -   See OurGroceries app for a good reference of what I want to do with sheets.
--   Add Google Analytics

 -   Add show all hide all button to sidebar sheet list
 -   "target" role, salary, etc...
 -   Sticky survey at bottom